awemorris/suika3/README.md

     interest into a sustainable market where creativity can lead to self-reliance.

 ...Is this overly assertive?
-As professional developers, we consider it basic professional ethics to develop products with the expectation of commercial success.
+In our view, it is a natural professional expectation for commercial success.

 ### Our Vision: Catalyst for Growth